 Now, the interesting thing is that most people who live paycheck to paycheck will tell you the reason they live that way is that they don’t make enough money.
 However, that’s usually not the case.

 I’ve also seen people with very little income stretch a dollar so far it would snap back and put their eye out if they weren’t careful.
-But even with a low income they managed to stay out of debt and live within their means.
+But even with a low income they managed to stay out of debt, save money and live within their means.
 Sure, they live paycheck to paycheck, but they don’t have a ton of debt weighing them down, limiting their choices and freedom.

 What’s the difference between these people?